Civil War Sesquicentennial Exhibit

-See history unfold in the house where General Sherman spent the night and set up his headquarters when he came to Sandersville on the March to the Sea.
-Built in 1850, the Brown House features period furniture and prominent collections of the past and present life of Washington County.
+See history unfold in the house where it is said General Sherman rested, dined with the family, and set up his headquarters when he came to Sandersville on the March to the Sea.
+The lounge where he slept remains in the museum.

 Hours of Operation